Charles Depéret

 Charles Jean Julien Depéret (25 June 1854 – 18 May 1929) was a French geologist and paleontologist.
 He was a member of the French Academy of Sciences, the Société géologique de France and dean of the Science faculty of Lyon.

 Charles Depéret was born in Perpignan.
 He started his career as a military doctor from 1877 to 1888.
 Initially posted in Algeria, he was later active in Sathonay.
 In 1888, he became lecturer at Aix-Marseille University, and in 1889 he became professor of geology at the University of Lyon.
 He died in Lyon.

 In 1892 he introduced the Burdigalian Stage (Lower Miocene) based on stratigraphic units found near Bordeaux and in the Rhône Valley.
 He was an advocate of the controversial prehistoric artifacts findings of Glozel.

-Along with Edward Drinker Cope, his name is associated with the so-called "Cope-Depéret rule", a law which asserts that in population lineages, body size tends to increase over evolutionary time.
+Along with Edward Drinker Cope, who appears not to have written on this topic, his name is associated with the so-called "Cope-Depéret rule", a law which asserts that in population lineages, body size tends to increase over evolutionary time.
+In his book Les transformations du monde animal, he denied that any instance of reduction in body size in evolution had been documented.
+For instance, he argued (chapter XIX of the book) that the small extinct elephants of Mediterranean islands (like "Elephas melitensis", now called Palaeoloxodon melitensis) were not dwarfed elephants but rather, descendants of ancient elephants that had always retained a small body size, a hypothesis that has been refuted by subsequent research.
+Some authors have thus suggested to call this Depéret's rule.